zoeurk/mini-httpd-update/README.md

 It's possible and lok like to be easy to add syslog ability...

-Maybe a nice choice for hidden service with TOR (Tor Onion Router) ;)
+Maybe a nice choice for hidden service with TOR (Tor Onion Router) on Linux ;)